ginstrom/paladin-novel/chapters/15_burden-of-grace.md

 Gond's hands fell away as consciousness fled.
 He collapsed beside Willem's body.

+***

-He regained consciousness in the healer's tent.
+Gond regained consciousness in the healer's tent.
 Sim and Silviana were sitting beside him.

 "Where are the other wounded?" asked Gond.